- Many of the dog breeds that can be found on this list have very wrinkly faces, including the Pug, the Pitbull, and the Mastiff.

-The dog was developed back in 9th century Scotland to, as the name says, hunt deer, which it did very well until the invention of firearms.
+The dog was developed back in 9th century Scotland to hunt deer, which it did very successfully until the invention of firearms lessened the need for their aid.
 Its unappealing coat protected it from the elements.
 As a companion, this dog is loving and devoted but is too genial to be a good watchdog despite its size.
 It’s also a good apartment dog because it likes to simply take it easy while indoors.
 The deerhound resembles the Irish wolfhound, but the wolfhound’s parts are balanced enough for the viewer to consider it homely as opposed to ugly.

 Go here to learn more about the Scottish deerhound.

 5. Épagneul Pont-Audemer

 Don’t let the fancy French name fool you.
 This bow-wow is a real bow-wow.
 Somewhat rare, the Épagneul Pont-Audemer is a gun dog developed in 17th century France to flush and retrieve game.
 It stands 20 to 23 inches high at the shoulder and weighs between 40 and 53 pounds, but what makes this dog stand out is the untidy curls and feathers of its coat.
 This makes the coat weather resistant but does nothing for the dog’s overall look.
 Also, its dark eyes are ringed with a lighter color as if it’s suffering from vitiligo.
 This, along with a messy topknot, gives the Épagneul Pont-Audemer a weird look.
 It is also subject to alopecia.

 Despite all this, the dog is fun-loving, responsive, and affectionate.